KeyanSong/431-2018/homework/Homework6/README.md

 Any assignment received more than 60 minutes after the deadline is considered late. **Don't be late.**

+## The answer sketch is now posted.

+- The answer sketch for HW 6 is now posted, [in PDF](https://github.com/THOMASELOVE/431-2018/blob/master/homework/Homework6/431-2018-hw6sketch.pdf) and [R Markdown](https://github.com/THOMASELOVE/431-2018/blob/master/homework/Homework6/431-2018-hw6sketch.Rmd).
+- The rubric and grades should be available by 2018-11-15.

 ## Steps to a Successful Homework

 Here are the steps I would take to do the homework, after I read [the instructions](https://github.com/THOMASELOVE/431-2018/blob/master/homework/Homework6/431-2018-hw6.md), and after I'd read Chapter 12 of Nate Silver's *The Signal and the Noise*.